watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

 * Add a `Script` processor for chunking
-  In the ingest pipeline page, click on `Add a processor`, choose `Script` processor, and then add a Groovy script to the `Source` field.
+  In the ingest pipeline page, click on `Add a processor`, choose `Script` processor, and then add [a painless script](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-scripting-painless.html) to the `Source` field.
   For example,
   <img src="assets/web_crawler_script_processor.png" width="577" height="718" />